NELA/NY'S LEGISLATIVE AGENDA

 Labor Law and Wage Theft Prevention Bills

-Labor Law Enforcement Parity Act (S4473 Ramos/ A5000 Bronson) Clarifies that the liquidated and statutory damages available for certain wage violations are not punitive in nature but were instead created to compensate workers.
+• Labor Law Enforcement Parity Act (S4473 Ramos/A5000 Bronson) Clarifies that the liquidated and statutory damages available for certain wage violations are not punitive in nature but were instead created to compensate workers.
 This bill will ensure that New York workers are entitled to Labor Law remedies that are at least as favorable as those available to workers under federal law.
+Passed Senate Feb.
+2026!

-Wage Payment Integrity Act (S2236A/A222A Simon) Requires employers to pay promised bonuses unless those bonuses are clearly labeled as discretionary.
+• Wage Payment Integrity Act (S2236A Gounardes/A2222A Simon) Requires employers to pay promised bonuses unless those bonuses are clearly labeled as discretionary.
+Passed Senate Mar.
+2026!

-Wage Theft Attachment Act (S4611 Ramos/A4611 Rosenthal) Addresses the problem of uncollectable judgments in wage theft cases by lowering the high standard for asset attachment and successor liability in wage theft cases and reforming procedures for shareholder liability.
+• Wage Theft Attachment Act (S4611 Ramos/A4994 Rosenthal) Addresses the problem of uncollectable judgments in wage theft cases by lowering the high standard for asset attachment and successor liability in wage theft cases and reforming procedures for shareholder liability.

-Anti-Waiver of Employment Rights (S4424A Ramos/ A5411A) Prevents employers from forcing workers to waive their rights under the Labor Law and Human Rights Law as a condition of employment.
-Such waivers include any agreement to shorten the statutes of limitations for workers’ claims against their employers.
+• Anti-Waiver of Employment Rights (S4424A Ramos/ A5411A Bronson) Prevents employers from forcing workers to waive their rights under the Labor Law and Human Rights Law as a condition of employment, such as waivers shortening workers' time to file claims.
+Passed Senate Feb.
+2026!

-Personnel Records (S3460/A2107 Gonzalez-Rojas) Grants employees the right to review and respond to information in their personnel files.
+• Personnel Records (S3460 Gounardes/A2107 Gonzalez-Rojas) Grants employees the right to review and respond to information in their personnel files.

-Do Not Darken My Door (S413/A293 Cruz) Prohibits "no rehire" clauses in employment severance and settlement agreements.
+• Do Not Darken My Door (S413 Gounardes/A293 Cruz) Prohibits "no rehire" clauses in employment severance and settlement agreements.

 In solidarity,